Lasers for holography

 The narrow linewidth of the laser is a key characteristic that needs to be considered.
 Any phase difference between the two light paths will reduce the resolution available in the final image.
 This is not so critical during the reproduction of holographic plates and the coherence can be much shorter.

 Directly correlated to the spectral linewidth, coherence length is important for generating a stable interference pattern.
 Single frequency lasers can typically produce a coherent light source that is able to produce high resolution holographic images.
 A longer coherence length allows for more flexibility and complexity in holography setups.

 As with standard photography, the creation of a holographic image requires an exposure time, which is dependent on the sensitivity of the recording media and the amount of light that is available.
 Higher power laser outputs offer shorter exposure times and larger fields of view.

 For static objects in a vibration isolated environment, exposure time becomes less critical and lower power lasers can be considered.
 Instead, wavelength stability becomes critical, as a slight drift or mode-hopping of the wavelength can cause distortion of the final image.

 The final consideration when looking at lasers for holography is the wavelength needed for the best results.
-Security labels would be ineffective if they were recorded in the IR region, outside the range of the human eye, and many modern holographic images are created using multiple wavelengths - red, green and blue - in order to produce a colored final image.
-Holographic applications that do not rely on the eye can be operated out with the visible spectrum and data storage, for instance, would indeed benefit from shorter UV wavelengths, leading to higher information density.
+For example, security labels would be ineffective if they were recorded in the IR region, outside the range of the human eye, and many modern holographic images are created using multiple wavelengths - red, green and blue - in order to produce a coloured final image.
+Holographic applications that do not rely on the eye can be operated out with the visible spectrum and data storage, for instance, would benefit from shorter UV wavelengths, leading to higher information density.